alexandregama/mastering-jackson/Jackson Tutorial in x Parts/part-6.md

-## 6 - Serializing the Java Object into JSON using Attributes with Jackson
+# 6 - Serializing Java Object into JSON using Fields with Jackson

-Jackson uses **getter** methods by default to serialize objects into JSON!
+As we've seen in the [previous Jackson tutorial](), Jackson uses **getter** methods by default to serialize objects into JSON!

 To change this default behavior we just need to use the ```@JsonProperty``` annotation:

 Let's configure the **language** attribute to be used in the serialization and let's give it a **custom name**: